nf-core/sarek/DELIVERY.README.md

 is huge, it is recommended to flatten and filter this VCF, i.e. using the provided [SpeedSeq][speedseq] filter
 * [HaplotypeCaller][haplotypecaller] is the in-house germline caller of the Broad Institute, the non-recalibrated variant files are there to check the germline variations and compare the two samples (tumour and normal) for possible mixup
-* HaplotypeCallerGVCF: germline calls in [gVCF format][genmicvcf] even for the tumour sample: this format makes possible the joint analysis of a cohort
+* HaplotypeCallerGVCF: germline calls in [gVCF format][genomicvcf] even for the tumour sample: this format makes possible the joint analysis of a cohort
 * [Manta][manta]: is a structural variant caller supported by Illumina.
 There are several output files, corresponding to germline (diploid) calls, candidate calls and somatic files.
 Manta provides a candidate list for small indels also that can be fed to Strelka, but this feature is not incorporated yet.
 * [MuTect1][mutect1] is a now-defunct GATK-based somatic SNP-only caller - going to be left out for analysis in the future.
 It is sensitive, recommended to keep only